Skip to content

 Codeium spent four years building autocomplete-as-a-product.
 In November 2024 they rebranded the IDE side to Windsurf and bet a lot on it being the second-tier alternative to Cursor.
 Six months in, the bet looks mostly right — Windsurf is a serious product with real users, real revenue, and real differentiators.
 It also has rougher edges than its marketing suggests.

-This review is from two months of using Windsurf as the primary IDE on a side project through March–April 2025, after years of Codeium autocomplete in VS Code.
-Take the recommendation as a daily-driver assessment, not a launch-week impression.
+This review is from two months of using Windsurf as the primary IDE on a side project through March and April 2025, after years of Codeium autocomplete in VS Code.
+Take the recommendation as a daily-driver assessment, not a launch-week impression — and take it in the context of the YouTube and Reddit conversation that crystallised around Windsurf’s first six months, because the gap between marketing and lived experience is unusually wide on this product.

 What Windsurf actually is